|Jim Wright with Susan DeBevoise Wright in background. (photo by Joseph Mehling '69, Dartmouth College Photographer.)|

 Leading the College’s $1.3 billion campaign - the largest fund-raising effort in its history - Wright provided additional resources for faculty support, including: the creation of more than 20 new endowed professorships, increased compensation and research funding, and the construction of Berry and Rauner Special Collections Libraries, Carson Hall, Moore Hall, Kemeny Hall, and the Haldeman Center.
 Wright enhanced the out-of-classroom experience by investing in new residence halls and off-campus housing for students, renovating or building new athletic and recreation facilities, and subsidizing student tickets to the Hopkins Center and athletic events.
 Under his stewardship, the College’s endowment and annual fundraising more than doubled, with more than 67 percent of all alumni/ae making gifts to the Campaign for the Dartmouth Experience.

-Wright's new book, Those Who Have Borne the Battle: A History of America's Wars and Those Who Fought Them, was released in April 2012.
+Wright's most recent book, Those Who Have Borne the Battle: A History of America's Wars and Those Who Fought Them, was released in April 2012.
 In the book, he provides a historical overview of American views of wars and those who have fought them, from the American Revolution to the current wars, and shares some of his own experiences and insights.
 Currently, James is writing a book on the Vietnam War with a focus on the human face of war.

 In May 2007, The New York Times presented a feature on Wright's work with injured veterans, and "ABC World News with Charles Gibson" featured Wright as its Person of the Week.
 The New England Council recognized him as the New Englander of the Year, and he received the Council of College and Military Educators “President’s Award” in February 2008.
 He was honored in April 2008 by the Marine Corps Scholarship Foundation, which conferred upon him its Semper Fidelis Award in recognition of his efforts to ensure educational opportunities for wounded veterans.
 In March 2009 President Wright received a commendation for his work from General James Conway, the Commandant of the Marine Corps.
 In June 2009 the Boston Red Sox recognized his contributions to education and to supporting veterans by inviting him to throw out the “first pitch” at a Red Sox game.
 In August of 2009 at the annual convention of the Veterans of Foreign Wars Wright received the Commander-in-Chief’s Gold Medal of Merit Award and Citation.
 In March of 2010 the New England Board of Higher Education recognized him with the Eleanor M. McMahon Award for Lifetime Achievement.